 1. Do grocery shopping with a list

-Aimlessly walking around in grocery stores can result in more impulse purchases.
+Aimlessly walking around in the supermarket can result in more impulse buys.
 Instead, write out a list of items that you need, and only head to the aisles that have these groceries.
-This can definitely cut down on unnecessary, unplanned purchases.
+This can definitely cut down on unplanned purchases.

 2. Buy things in bulk